AxonIQ/reference-guide/part-ii-domain-logic/deadlines.md

 # Deadlines

 This feature is introduced in 3.3 version of Axon.
-Until the introduction pf deadlines, it was possible to schedule an event to for example be handled in a Saga.
-If you require more fine grained control when a deadline is met and for whom, this feature enables that for you.
+The Deadline is a mechanism which enables certain action (in our case `@DeadlineHandler` annotated method) to be executed after certain amount of time.
+Context of this execution is Aggregate or Saga in which the Deadline was scheduled.
+If the Deadline becomes obsolete there is a possibility to cancel it.

 Deadlines are possible to be scheduled from Sagas and Aggregates.
 The `DeadlineManager` component is responsible for scheduling deadlines and invoking `@DeadlineHandler`s when the deadline is met.
 The `DeadlineManager` can be injected as a resource.
 It has two flavors: `SimpleDeadlineManager` and `QuartzDeadlineManager`, just like  the [Event Scheduling](sagas.md#keeping-track-of-deadlines) mechanism for Sagas.

 ## Scheduling a Deadline

 A deadline can be scheduled only by providing a `Duration` after which it will be triggered (or `Instance` at which it will be triggered) and a name.

+> **Note** Unlike Event Scheduling, when a Deadline is triggered there is no storing of published Message.

 ```java
 String deadlineId = deadlineManager.schedule(Duration.ofMillis(500), "myDeadline");